-School at lunchtime is no fun so I’m not surprised to hear that children are skipping lunch and lunch boxes are returning home half-eaten or unopened!
+School at lunchtime is no fun.
+Ours is normally served in the gymnasium, a large smelly room with no air circulation.
+So I’m not surprised to hear that children are skipping eating lunch and lunch boxes are returning home unopened!
+Here are some tips to pack a school lunch for kids that they will actually eat!

 Packing a School Lunch